We meet Sundays at 10 AM // And in homes throughout the week

 The service kicks off with a song by our band.
 Many people sing along to the words projected on the screens, but others don’t.
 You can feel free to participate as much as you want.
 After the opening song, there are some quick announcements.

-Each week a member of our pastoral speaking team will give a 30 minute message.
+Each week a member of our speaking team will give a 30-minute message.
 No shouting, stomping or spitting, just an honest look at scripture delivered in a conversational style.
 They cover meaningful and relevant topics, offer practical insights, and are punctuated with personal stories.

 One of the marks of followers of Jesus is their generosity.
 At this juncture in our service we provide an opportunity to express love and devotion to God through giving of financial resources.
 Of course, guests should feel no obligation to give, but are welcome to participate.

-This is followed by about 20 more minutes of simple, powerful, and intimate worship of God in song led by musicians accompanied by an acoustic guitar or keyboard.
-Some people may physically express their praise through singing, raised hands, clapping, and maybe even a shout, others are still and quiet, some remain seated just listening or contemplating, or some may even kneel.
-There is no pressure on you either way.
+This is followed with about 20 more minutes of simple, powerful, and intimate worship of God in song led by musicians accompanied by an acoustic guitar or keyboard.
+Some people may physically express their praise through singing, raised hands and clapping, others are still and quiet, some remain seated just listening or contemplating, or some may even kneel.
+There is no pressure or expectation on you either way.